CCHS Subject Outlines

-Click here for detailed curriculum information, including individual subject content across all year groups, please see visit our Curriculum micro-site.
+Click here to visit our Curriculum micro-site for detailed curriculum information, including individual subject content across all year groups.

 • Provide equal opportunities for all students regardless of gender, aptitude, cultural, ethnic or religious background.

 • Have students at its heart, putting their interests above those of the institution.

 • Prepare all students for a successful adult and working life in a 21st century global society.